MiSikora/laboratory/library/docs/qa-module.md

 ![Inspector](images/inspector_screenshot.jpg){: style="width:480px" .center }

 Inspector displays feature flags as cards and their options on chips.
-Active options of feature flags are marked with a highlight colour.
+Active options of feature flags are marked with a highlight color.
 A local option of a feature flag can be changed by tapping on a chip.
 Chips that do not use `Local` sources cannot have their options changed.
-If a feature flag has multiple sources available they can be switched from a drop down menu.
+If a feature flag has multiple sources available, they can be switched from a drop down menu.

 Feature flags (including sources) can be reset to their default options with a button in an action bar.

 ## Configuration

-Before `LaboratoryActivity` can be started it has to be configured with an instance of `Laboratory` and at least one instance of `FeatureFactory`. `FeatureFactory` is an interface that should gather feature flags that are logically grouped together.
-Logical grouping can be different for each application but in most cases all feature flags in the project belong to a single unit.
-Cases when you might want to split feature flags are, for example:
+Before `LaboratoryActivity` can be started, it has to be configured with an instance of `Laboratory` and at least one instance of `FeatureFactory`. `FeatureFactory` is an interface that should gather feature flags that are logically grouped together.
+Logical grouping can be different for each application, but in most cases, all feature flags in the project belong to a single unit.
+Scenarios, when you might want to split feature flags, are for example:

 - Feature flags that do not belong to your project and are exposed to you from an external library.
-- Abundance of feature flags and a need to increase readability of the inspector interface by separating feature flags into custom categories.
+- Abundance of feature flags and a need to increase the readability of the inspector interface by separating feature flags into custom categories.

 !!! tip
     A lot of the boilerplate code presented here can be generated with the [Gradle plugin](gradle-plugin.md).
-It is highly recommended to rely on the plugin instead of hand writing the code.
+It is highly recommended to rely on the plugin instead of handwriting the code.

 ```kotlin
 val sourcedFeatureStorage = FeatureStorage.sourced(